Non-equilibrium thermodynamics in driven macroscopic self-assembly

-Agitation of the particles by the Faraday waves and accompanying turbulent surface flows for $\Gamma > \Gamma_F$ \cite{sanli2014collective, xia2019tunable, francois2020nonequilibrium} causes the clusters to translate across the fluid surface (Fig.\ \ref{fig:Fig2}(d) and (e)) and drives structural rearrangements between the C, T, and P cluster topologies (Fig.\ \ref{fig:Fig2}(f) and \sjt{Supplemental Video}).
-Cluster configurations, and hence transitions between cluster configurations, are identified from each cluster's adjacency matrix in every frame of post-processed particle-tracking data \cite{perry2015two,supp}.
-A typical cluster rearrangement involves a single bond between two neighbouring particles breaking before the cluster settles into a new state (Fig.\ \ref{fig:Fig2}(f) and \sjt{Supplemental Video}), akin to thermally driven colloids \cite{perry2015two}.
-As $\Gamma$ is increased there is a concomitant speed enhancement of the particles (inset Figs.\ \ref{fig:Fig2}(d) and (e)) and rearrangements can involve the breaking of multiple bonds, the particles taking a more circuitous route between states thereafter \sjt{(see Supplemental Video)}.
-On occasion a particle can detach from the cluster \cite{lim2019cluster} and freely translate around the bath surface before eventually docking onto the cluster once more under the action of attractive capillary forces.
+Cluster configurations, and hence transitions between the C, T, and P microstates, are identified from each cluster's adjacency matrix in every frame of post-processed particle-tracking data (Supplementary Section 1.4) \cite{perry2015two}.
+A typical cluster rearrangement involves a single bond between two neighbouring particles breaking before the cluster settles into a new state (Fig.\ \ref{fig:Fig2}(f) and \sjt{Supplementary Video 2}), similar to thermally driven colloids \cite{perry2015two}.
+As $\Gamma$ is increased there is an accompanying speed enhancement of the particles (inset Figs.\ \ref{fig:Fig2}(d) and (e)) and rearrangements can involve the breaking of multiple bonds, the particles taking a more circuitous route between states thereafter \sjt{(see Supplementary Video 2)}.
+On occasion a particle can detach from the cluster altogether and freely translate around the bath surface before eventually docking onto the cluster once more under the action of attractive capillary forces.

-We quantify the steady-state occupation probabilities $\Pi$ of the C, T and P cluster configurations for varying $\Gamma$ by counting the number of times each state is formed following a transition, divided by the total number of observations of all states (Fig.\ \ref{fig:Fig3}(a)).
-Across the range of $\Gamma$ considered, we find that C states are more propitious followed by P and then T. When $\Gamma = 1g$ there are few instances of T and P configurations.
-However, as $\Gamma$ is increased incrementally to $\Gamma = 1.2g$, there is a monotonic reduction in $\Pi^\text{C}$ and a corresponding increase in the yield of both T and P configurations.
-Similar statistics emerge if the occupation time of each configuration is used instead of the number of occupations.